Lorenzo-274/Thesis_Appendix/README.md

 ## Contents

 - **Code**
-  - `Multi_agent_script_finale.py` – Full modular Python script implementing the multi-agent architecture (Proponent, Opponent, Expert, Manager) for predicting value creation in        M&A deals.
+  - `Multi_agent_script_final.py` – Full modular Python script implementing the multi-agent architecture (Proponent, Opponent, Expert, Manager) for predicting value creation in         M&A deals.
   - `anonymization_M&A_deals_script.py` – Python script used to preprocess the original M&A deal announcements.
 It anonymizes company names, locations, and other identifiers,           and structures the resulting anonymized text for use by the multi-agent evaluation system.
-This step ensures that model predictions rely solely on strategic, semantic and   1      empirical features rather than firm-specific cues.
+This step ensures that model predictions rely solely on strategic, semantic and          empirical features rather than firm-specific cues.

 - **Input Data**
   - `M&A deals dataset.xlsx` – Anonymized dataset of M&A announcements used as input for the model.
 This file contains both the anonymized texts of the deal announcements and the       empirical variables (e.g., firm- and deal-level characteristics) required by the multi-agent system for evaluation.
 The quantitative variables included here correspond to          those listed in the empirical knowledge base.

-  - `knowledge_base_signals.xlsx` – Empirical knowledge base containing the key variables historically associated with cumultative abnormal returns (CARs) in M&A transactions, as       identified in the literature review and included in `M&A deals dataset.xlsx`.
+  - `empirical_knowledge_base_signals.xlsx` – Empirical knowledge base containing the key variables historically associated with cumultative abnormal returns (CARs) in M&A              transactions, as identified in the literature review and included in `M&A deals dataset.xlsx`.
      For each variable, the file specifies:
                                           - the expected direction of its impact on acquiror and/or target's CAR (positive or negative)
                                           - the strength of the supporting empirical evidence (source count, p-values and relative significance_score).